Annimus1/JPA/README.md

 CRUD Practice with a Mysql database made with Java persistence API, with EclipseLink `v2.7.10`

-## How to up the project in local environment
+## how to build the project in a local environment

 - First clone the repo `git clone https://github.com/Annimus1/JPA.git`